Quantifying the Relationship Between Galaxy Specific Star Formation Rate And Halo Spin For Star-forming Galaxies: Data

 \subsection{Sample and specific star formation rate}

 We draw our galaxy sample from ALFALFA, a comprehensive HI survey covering 6,600 deg$^2$ at high Galactic latitudes.
-The ALFALFA \citep[$\alpha.$100;][]{Haynes18} catalog, catalog, released by \cite{Haynes18}, includes $\sim$31,500 sources with radial velocities below 18,000 km s$^{-1}$.
+The ALFALFA \citep[$\alpha.$100;][]{Haynes18} catalog, released by \cite{Haynes18}, includes $\sim$31,500 sources with radial velocities below 18,000 km s$^{-1}$.
 For each source, the catalog provides the HI spectrum signal-to-noise ratio (SNR), cosmological distance, 50\% peak width of the HI line ($W_{50}$) corrected for instrumental effects, HI mass ($M_{\rm{HI}}$), among other properties.

 We match ALFALFA galaxies with MPA-JHU DR7 SDSS measurements to obtain star formation rates (SFRs) \citep{Brinchmann04} and stellar mass ($M_{\star}$) based on photometric fits.
 The specific SFR (sSFR) for each galaxy is then calculated as sSFR = SFR/$M_{\star}\ \rm(yr^{-1})$.
 To focus on star-forming galaxies, we select those with log sSFR $> \log(1/3t_{H(z=0)}) \approx -10.62$ \citep{Jing21}, where $t_{H(z=0)}$ represents the Hubble time at redshift 0.
+After applying these selection criteria, our sample comprises 15,787 star-forming galaxies, consisting of 8,187 low-mass ($M_{\star}<10^{9.5}\ M_{\odot}$) systems and 7,600 high-mass ($M_{\star}>10^{9.5}\ M_{\odot}$) counterparts.
+As illustrated in panel~a of Fig.~\ref{stm_dis}, the vast majority of these galaxies lie on the star-forming main sequence \citep{Noeske07,Schreiber15}, confirming their actively star-forming nature.
+Panel~b of Fig.~\ref{stm_dis} presents the stellar mass distribution of the selected sample.